OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 ![Image](./png/netuio.png)

-### 4.5 Get the PCI port name used for IMTL
+### 4.5 Get the PCI port name used for MTL

 In contrast to Linux, Windows does not support the use of the nicctl.sh script, lspci, and dpdk-devbind.py.
 Once the driver is installed in the Windows UIO section, the NIC is automatically bound to PMD in the Device Manager.

 The port name can be obtained from the same location.
 For instance, as shown in the previous figure, the PCI number in the Location field is `bus 175, device 0, function 0`.
-When converted to hexadecimal format, this becomes `0000:af:00.0`, which is usable for IMTL.
+When converted to hexadecimal format, this becomes `0000:af:00.0`, which is usable for MTL.

 ### 4.6 Install driver for DMA devices